Announcing: Transformative Landscapes Initiative

 -Grows some food, medicines or materials for human use on site.

--Reduces the site stewards consumption of corporate products by 10%.
-(Optional credential for Gold)
+-Reduces the site stewards consumption of corporate products by 10 or more%.
+(For Monarch level.)

--Reduces site stewards consumption and produces an excess to provide for other people through sales or donation.
-(Platinum)
+-Reduces consumption and produces an excess to provide for other people through sales or donation.
+(For the Lunamoth level.)

--Catches and infiltrates water for >60% of site.
+-Catches and infiltrates water for >60% of site as shown on site plan.
 Submit map of infrastructure to catch and infiltrate >60% of water on site, including runoff from impervious surfaces like buildings and parking lots, by using rain gardens, swales, infiltration basins, trees, forest cover and other green infrastructure.

 -Uses water wise holistic techniques.
 Has a plan to save water and reduce landscape irrigation using deep organic mulches, living mulches, appropriate plants, forest cover, or other effective strategies.

 -Has plan to catch and infiltrate >90% of rain water on site.
-(Gold)
+(Monarch)

--Has water recycling procedures or grey water system to treat site water.
-(Platinum)
+-Also includes water recycling procedures or grey water system to treat site water.
+(Lunamoth, submit plans)

 Limits Fossil Fuels: